sergio-hcsoft/fragile-1/README.md

 ## Roadmap

-- Update CI and publish docs on ReadTheDocs.org
+- Publish docs on ReadTheDocs.org
 - Document and test the `dataviz` module.
 Write example notebook
 - Document and test the `ray` module.
 Write example notebook
 - Document and refactor Montezuma solver